adriqnn/SoftUni/21_JavaScriptFundamentals/_10_BonusTasks/_02_BasicBrowserPrograms/_02_Counter/README.md

-# Counter
+# Counter:

-Simple counter program with increase, decrease and reset buttons;
+Simple program for counting with increase, decrease and reset buttons;